- Overview

 - Directions

-- Contact us and opening hours
+- Contacting us and opening hours

 - Accessibility Information

-- Useful resources
+- Useful resources and links

 Type

-Children’s Therapy Services - PhysiotherapyThe children’s physiotherapy team works with babies, children and young people from 0-19 years who may have developmental, neurological, neuromuscular or musculoskeletal difficulties.
-We provide specialist assessment and a range of interventions to enable a child with physical difficulties to reach their full potential, maximise function and independence, promote normal movement and prevent or limit contractures and deformity, thereby improving quality of life.
+Children’s Therapy Services - PhysiotherapyThe children's (paediatric) physiotherapy team works with babies, children and young people who may have developmental, neurological, neuromuscular, or musculoskeletal difficulties.

 Address